DoctorKhan/The-Human-Experiment-Book/src/10_part_evidence/30_genetic_fingerprints.md

 **This is our third clue:** An intense, localized evolutionary pressure in Britain that made dairy consumption uniquely important, far earlier than anywhere else in Europe.
 This change was not brought by the Bronze Age migrants; it happened *after* they arrived.

 These British anomalies could represent a microcosm of larger patterns—dramatic population replacements, mysterious genetic reversals, and accelerated evolution under unknown selective pressures.
 What if these weren't random migrations and natural selection, but something more systematic?
 The precision of these changes raises questions about whether human populations have been subject to management for purposes we can only begin to imagine.

+The genetic evidence points to intervention, but genetics alone cannot tell us who was responsible or how they accomplished such precise modifications.
+For that, we must turn to the archaeological record—to the impossible structures and artifacts that conventional history cannot explain.

+*Dr. Elena Vasquez stood before the massive stone blocks of Puma Punku, her measuring instruments confirming what she already knew but couldn't accept.
+The precision was beyond anything achievable with bronze age tools.
+The cuts were laser-straight.
+The angles were perfect to within fractions of degrees.
+Someone had been here.
+Someone with technology that shouldn't have existed.*

+**The genetic fingerprints are clear.
+Now we need to find the builders.**